-Combining molecular biology approaches and advanced optical microscopy, we (our lab and Dr. Wen Chang's lab at the Institute of Molecular Biology, Academia Sinica) have been investigating virus-receptor interaction in the early-stage viral infection.
-Recently, using the ultrahigh-speed optical technique developed in our lab, we successfully captured the dynamic process of single vaccinia virus particles attaching to the cell plasma membrane at ultrahigh spatial precision and temporal resolution.
-From such measurements, we are able to study the virus-membrane interaction at the molecular length scale and microsecond timescale for the very first time.
-We observed that the vaccinia virus particle is confined within a zone of hundreds of nanometers in diameter within a second after attachment.
-Interestingly, under our ultrahigh-speed observation (100,000 frames per second), we found that within the confined zone, the virus laterally explored the plasma membrane at very high diffusion coefficient and meanwhile got transiently trapped at numerous nanoscopic sites.
-These transient (sub-millisecond) nano-confinements might be the results of virus-receptor interaction.
+To address these questions, our lab and Dr. Wen Chang's lab at the Institute of Molecular Biology, Academia Sinica have been studying virus-receptor interaction in the early stages of viral infection using a combination of molecular biology approaches and advanced optical microscopy.
+We have used an ultrahigh-speed optical technique developed in our lab to capture the dynamic process of single vaccinia virus particles attaching to the cell plasma membrane with unprecedented spatial precision and temporal resolution (100,000 frames per second).
+By observing the virus-membrane interaction at the molecular length scale and microsecond timescale for the first time, we discovered that the vaccinia virus particle is initially confined within a zone of hundreds of nanometers in diameter and laterally explores the plasma membrane at a very high diffusion coefficient while transiently getting trapped at numerous nanoscopic sites within the confined zone.
+These sub-millisecond nano-confinements might be the result of virus-receptor interaction.

 Virus and Membrane